Rivercess County

 Rivercess County is a county in the south-central portion of the West African nation of Liberia.
 One of 15 counties that compose the first-level of administrative division in the nation, it has six districts.
-Cesstos City serves as the capital with the area of the county measuring 2160 mi2.
-As of the 2008 Census, it had a population of 71,509, making it the second least populous county in Liberia after Grand Kru County.
+River Cess serves as the capital with the area of the county measuring 2160 mi2.
+As of the 2008 Census, it had a population of 71,509, making it the second-least populous county in Liberia after Grand Kru County.

 Eighth largest in area, the county was created in 1984.
 It is bordered by Grand Bassa County to the west, Nimba County on the northeast, and Sinoe County to the southeast, while the southern part lies on the Atlantic Ocean.
 The current County Superintendent is B. Rancy Ziankahn.

 Geography

 River Cess County accommodates the FDA/OTC Reforestation Project with a designated National Plantation area of 276 ha.
 The county has coastal plains that raises to a height of 30 m above the sea-level inward to a distance of 25 km.
-These plains receive a very high rainfall ranging from 4450 mm to 4500 mm per year and receive longer sunshine with a humidity of 85 to 95 per cent.
+These plains receive a very high rainfall ranging from 4450 mm to 4500 mm per year and receive longer sunshine with a humidity of 85 to 95 percent.
 It is swampy along rivers and creeks, while there are patches of Savannah woodland.
 Rice and cassava interplanted with Sugarcane are the major crops grown in the region.
 The northern or the upper part of the highland has tropical forest which is usually 30 m above the mean sea level.
 The regions receive a bimodal rainfall with a gap of two weeks in between.
-Cocoa, coffee, Lofa, bong, Nimba, rubber, citrus oil and palm are the most common crops in the region.
+Cocoa, coffee, Lofa, bong, Nimba, rubber, citrus oil, and palm are the most common crops in the region.